-What is Single Client Access Name (SCAN)
+What is Single Client Access Name (SCAN) in Oracle

 It is a new Oracle Real Application Clusters (RAC) 11g Release 2 feature that provides a single name for clients to access Oracle Databases running in a cluster.
 The benefit is that the client’s connect information does not need to change if you add or remove nodes in the cluster.
 Having a single name to access the cluster allows clients to use the EZConnect client and the simple JDBC thin URL to access any database running in the cluster, independently of which server(s) in the cluster the database is active.
 SCAN provides load balancing and failover for client connections to the database.
 The SCAN works as a cluster alias for databases in the cluster.